SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Because published topics can be so variable and dynamic, subscribers can use wildcards to match a single subscription to multiple published topics.
 Solace supports two different types of wildcards:

 * `*` single-level wildcard, matches up to the next level `/`.
 Can be used with a prefix e.g.: `abc*`
-* `>` multi-level wildcard, matches 1-or-more levels.
+* `>` multi-level wildcard, matches one-or-more levels.
 Must occur at the end of the topic subscription.

 Some examples of Solace topic subscriptions:
 * `hello/world/*`